Below is a collection of commonly asked questions about the purpose and use of the Toolbox.

 What’s the purpose of the Toolbox?

 The purpose of the Toolbox is to provide inspiration and guidance to facilitate efforts to take action on antibiotic resistance.
 The Toolbox is built on what has been done in the past in a variety of settings, and is aligned with ongoing and current initiatives from across the globe.
 Throughout the Toolbox, a narrative text guides the user on how to work with the problem, combining practical advice with inspirational examples, and providing links to external resources.
 Many of the resources can be adapted and implemented in a variety of contexts.

 Who is the Toolbox intended for?

 What do you hope to achieve through a Toolbox for taking action on antibiotic resistance?

-We hope that this Toolbox creates a central location housing a sustainable repository of information for working on antibiotic resistance, which actors in the field can learn from, and also use as a platform to share their experiences and knowledge with others.
+We hope that this Toolbox creates a central location housing a sustainable repository of information for working on antibiotic resistance, which actors can learn from, and also use as a platform to share their experiences and knowledge with others.

 Why should we take action on antibiotic resistance?